hanatos/obs-flat-vkdt/doc/howto/colour-display/readme.md

 shader code.

 ## installation
-you need to profile your display, apply the TRC with dispwin, and supply the matrix to `vkdt`. the latter is currently done by running `vkdt read-icc` which will generate a `display.profile` file containing the extracted gamma and colour matrix.
+you need to profile your display (follow the instructions in [the excellent dcamprof article mirrored by rawtherapee](https://rawtherapee.com/mirror/dcamprof/argyll-display.html)), apply the TRC with dispwin, and supply the matrix to `vkdt`. the latter is currently done by running `vkdt read-icc` which will generate a `display.profile` file containing the extracted gamma and colour matrix.

 such a file, if found in the bin directory during run time, `vkdt` will pick it up and load it to the gpu.